 Stop Telling Me I Have Medication Overuse Headache

 My headache specialist was aware that I was doing this.
 Although he preferred I not take acute medication so frequently, he recognized that it was the only way I could function.
-We monitored my symptoms closely, and about a year into my increased frequency of medication use, he noted that my symptoms were worsening in a way that’s consistent with medication overuse headache (MOH).
+We monitored my symptoms closely, and about a year into my increased frequency of medication use, he noted that my symptoms were worsening in a way that was consistent with medication overuse headache (MOH).
 But he didn’t push me to stop the medication.

 I felt shamed by my new specialist

 Then an insurance change required that I see a different headache specialist.
 She zeroed in on MOH immediately.
 She wouldn’t listen to my explanation and didn’t seem to believe that my other headache specialist was supervising my treatment.
 I felt blamed and shamed.
 I left the appointment frustrated and angry.

 Of course, I knew that taking acute meds as frequently as I did could lead to MOH.
 But what else was I supposed to do?
 I have a migraine attack every time I eat or drink anything other than water.
 I can’t not eat (though I have considered it).

 Were acute migraine medications making things worse?